MinZHANG-WHU/FDCNN/README.md

 ## Motivation

-In this work, we use scene-level samples (from the AID data set) of remote sensing scene classification, which are easier to obtain than pixel-level samples, for learning deep features from different remote sensing scenes.
+In this work, we use scene-level samples (from the AID data set) of remote sensing scene classification, which are easier to obtain than pixel-level samples, for learning deep features from different remote sensing scenes at different scales.
 These features learned from specific scenes (cultivated land, lakes, vegetation, etc.) are more affected.
 The changes in these scenes are usually more important.
 Based on this idea, A new CNN structure and training strategies are proposed for remote sensing image change detection, which is supervised but requires very few pixel-level training samples.
+Advantageously, it has good generalization ability and multi-scale change detection capabilities.

 ## Content